yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 > issue:
 > Skipping '/data/reads.left.fq.gz' which didn't exist, or couldn't be read

-This is an issue because container file system is isolated from the host.
-So one has to map host's directory inside the docker container with the `-v` flag in docker run command as shown below:
+The issue due to the fact that container file system is isolated from that of host system.
+So one has to map the host's directory inside the docker container with the `-v` flag in `docker run command` as shown below:

 ``` bash
 docker run --rm -v /home/biouser/Downloads:/data biocontainers/fastqc:v0.11.9_cv7  fastqc /data/reads.left.fq.gz

 ```

-It should work fine and all resuts will be written to "host directory" that was mounted inside the container.  if you are root user this is fine, you can view the results.
-Sometimes it can be an issue.
+It should work fine and all results will be written to "host directory" that was mounted inside the container.
+However, pay attention to the file permisssions of newly created files by docker containers.
 ```
 > ls -l /home/biouser/Downloads